hclpandv/ansible-reusable-playbook/README.md

-# ansible resuable playbook template
+# ansible resuable project template

 * You may clone this repo as a starting point of any new ansible project
 * This template contains directory structure as per best practices